top of page

 Each harpoon comes with a custom iron holder.

-To commission a harpoon, contact me through the contact form or to my email: info@yonatvaks.com
+To commission a harpoon, contact me through the contact form or through my email: info@yonatvaks.com

 bottom of page